 A workplace is an interactive environment where employees and employers work together to achieve company goals.
 Employees are a company’s greatest assets – they are the ones who work day and night for your business.
 If you want to attract and retain the best, provide them with the best and make them feel that they are an integral part of your company’s mission.
-When leaders in a company take an active and genuine interest in people they manage, when they invest in real-time to understand their employees at the fundamental level, they create an environment for a more productive bunch of employees and of course a greater growth!
-This article guides you through some of the common mistakes you make and how to treat your employees right for better productivity.
+When leaders in a company take an active and genuine interest in people they manage, when they invest in real-time to understand their employees at the fundamental level, they create an environment for a more productive bunch of employees and of course for greater growth!
+This article guides you through some of the common mistakes to avoid and how to treat your employees right for better productivity.

 If you take care of your employees they will take care of your customers and your business will take care of itself.

 – J W Marriott

 Most of the mistakes made by a company in this regard can be easily avoided.
 When you make a mistake, your best employees are the first ones to leave the company.
 The reason is quite simple: they have a lot of other options.
 Here are some of the common mistakes that must be avoided to retain your best employees.